 Have you ever wondered how your food is digested, or how you can breathe, or even move your arms?
 If you think about it, it's pretty amazing that the human body can do all of these things and more.
-These actions are made possible by what are called organ systems which are collections of organs, body parts and tissues that work together for a common goal.
-For example, each one of your bones are part of the skeletal system; they work collectively to provide support and movement so that you can walk and run.
-Your bones also work together to protect your important internal organs, such as the heart, lungs and brain.
+These actions are made possible by what is called organ systems which are collections of organs, body parts, and tissues that work together for a common goal.
+For example, each one of your bones is part of the skeletal system; they work collectively to provide support and movement so that you can walk and run.
+Your bones also work together to protect your important internal organs, such as the heart, lungs, and brain.
 Other organ systems present in your body are the circulatory, respiratory, muscular, digestive, integumentary, endocrine, reproductive, and nervous systems.
-All of these systems have specific functions but they cannot function independently, meaning that they rely on all the other systems in order to work properly.
+All of these systems have specific functions but they cannot function independently.
+They rely on all the other systems in order to work properly.
 Each system is very important and every person has them.
 Below you will find a brief overview of each body system along with helpful educational links for adults and instructional links for teachers.

 Project Heart Kids- Circulatory System: A neat animation of how the circulatory system works.

 Your Cardiovascular System: Kids who are interested in learning more about the cardiovascular system and what it is can click on this link.
 On this page, readers will learn more details about the heart, the bloodstream, and how blood gets its oxygen!

 A Printout Sheet of the Human Heart: This page opens up to a printout of the human heart that can be colored.
-The printout has the various parts of the heart labeled.
+The printout has various parts of the heart labeled.

 Sail the Circulatory System Game: Play this game to learn more about the circulatory system.

 All About the Heart for Kids: Watch a great video about the heart and the circulatory system.
 After the video, kids can read all about it as well.